Sep 17 , 2020

 Shashicka Tyre-Hill Speaks: What is Your Hair Type?

-- Each strand of hair consists of three layers, the first being the innermost layer called the medulla.
+- Each strand of hair consists of three layers, with the first being the innermost layer called the medulla.
 This is only present in thick hair.

 - The middle layer is known as the cortex.
-This layer provides the strength, color, and texture of your hair.
+This layer provides the strength, color and texture of your hair.

-- The outer most layer is called the cuticle, and this is what protects the cortex.
+- The outermost layer is called the cuticle, and this is what protects the cortex.
 It is completely colorless.

 - The entire strand of hair is made up of a protein called keratin.
 And that is hair!

-There are 2 basic kinds of hair:
+There are two basic kinds of hair:

 The type of hair you have has a lot to do with geography.

 - If you are of European descent with blonde or dark hair, then your hair strands are thinner.
-The strands are round to oval shaped.
+The strands are round- to oval-shaped.

-It is interesting to see when you blend cultures and challenge family members to see who got their hair from whom.
-Some of your family may have straight or curly hair, while others may have a beautiful flow of wavy hair.
-Try forming a family tree and find the origin of your ancestors, you may be amazed at what you find.
-Some may think they are from one place and culture, when they just might be from some unknown land that they never knew of.
+Try forming a family tree and find the origin of your ancestors, and you may be amazed at what you find.
+Some may think they are from one place and culture, when they just might be from some region that they never knew of.

 Enjoy!